Goldcliff: The church

-The former vicarage for the three parishes, located in Whitson, is now a private dwelling.
+The former vicarage for the three parishes, located in Whitson, is now a private home.
 The minister for the Rectoral Benefice of Magor, which includes Magor, Nash, Undy, Llanwern, Wilcrick, Bishton, Llanmartin, Langstone, and Redwick, is based in Magor.

-Following interior re-decoration in 2006, including the removal of the old pews and pulpit, a service of re-dedication was held on 4 February 2007 with the Bishop of Monmouth.
-The interior is now decorated with individually dedicated chairs and matching carpet.

 Amenities

 Goldcliff is home to part of the extensive Newport Wetlands, opened in March 2000 as a mitigation for the loss of mudflats caused by the building of the Cardiff Bay Barrage.
 Parts of Goldcliff and Whitson together are designated a Site of Special Scientific Interest SSSI.
 The Goldcliff Lagoons were created in the late 1990s and form the eastern end of the reserve.
-Six species of wader nest here, including avocet, lapwing, little ringed plover, oystercatcher and redshank; the site is the only one in south Wales where avocet breed.
+The reserve is home to six species of wader birds including lapwing, little ringed plover, oystercatcher, redshank and avocet, the last being unique to the lagoons as the only site in South Wales where they breed.
+Goldcliff has become a popular venue for birdwatching.

-The village pub is The Farmer's Arms, located close to the church.
+The village pub is The Farmers Arms, located close to the church.
 The village still has use of a communal parish room located in the Old School at the side of the Monksditch, which there forms the border with Whitson.

-The village is served by a public bus service (Route 63 – weekdays, twice daily) provided by Newport Bus.
+Newport Bus provides Demand Responsive Transport, which employs small buses, with wheelchair access, with the same ticketing system as the fixed-line services.
 The local newspaper is the South Wales Argus which is published in Newport.

-Goldcliff Community Council is a member of the Campaign Against the Levels Motorway (CALM) Alliance formed in 2006 by the Friends of the Earth Cymru.
+Goldcliff Community Council was a member of the Campaign Against the Levels Motorway (CALM) Alliance formed in 2006 by the Friends of the Earth Cymru.

-Goldcliff is a popular venue for sea fishing and birdwatching.

-There are tea rooms, with toilet facilities, at the seawall.
+Goldcliff is a popular venue for sea fishing and there are tea rooms, with toilet facilities, at the seawall.